South Floridians swarm polls on first day of early voting

 7News spoke with some residents about why they chose to vote early.

-“As much as I feel mail-in ballots are safe, I didn’t want to take a chance of possibly not getting it in,” said Jeffrey Schane.
+“As much as I feel mail-in ballots are safe, I didn’t want to take a chance of possibly not getting it in,” said early voter Jeffrey Schane.

+So far, 2,497,514 mail-in ballots have been received by election officials statewide.

 Residents in Miami-Dade and Broward counties can vote at any early voting site in the county.